 If you can do one thing with your brand, humanize it.
 You are a human voice so this does not need to be hard!
 In the COVID-19 era, we have to put our best foot forward.
 There is no time for asking for people to figure you out.
 A concise brand that tells them who you are and how you can help them will see them — and you — through all the ups and downs.

-JMC: What can talent be doing right now to prepare themselves for the post-pandemic voiceover world?
+JMC: What can talent do right now to prepare themselves for the post-pandemic voiceover industry?

 CELIA: Quite simply, this is the time to build your business.
 Positioning your brand will help you not only weather the crisis but thrive.
 Take care of yourself, your brand, and your business plan.
 Forge relationships and be of service.
 Button up all aspects of your business.
 The vo world is competitive, and the way to stand out is to build your brand and your business in a way that lets others know you are solving problems and sharing your passion.
 Avoid the temptation of hopping on the latest bandwagon — the trends are changing so quickly that you will just get run over.
 Instead, dig in to what makes you the one and only you.
 It’s all about you as a real person.
 Since you are your product, you can’t go wrong with that.